ondemandenv/ondemandenv.github.io/articles/shallow-technical-leadership-authority-problem.md

 ```

 **What this reveals**: They cannot **visualize system relationships** or **think in abstractions**.
 Real engineers use diagrams because complex systems require spatial reasoning that text cannot express.
 Avoiding diagrams indicates an inability to reason about system architecture.

+**The deeper issue**: Abstract thinking—the kind behind system modeling and architectural design—cannot be learned in weekend workshops.
+It takes **years of failure**, **hard-earned lessons**, and a **habit of thinking in terms of boundaries, constraints, and trade-offs**.
+Leaders without this foundation cannot engage meaningfully with architectural discussions.

 ### Horizontal Fragmentation: The Pod Boundary Fallacy